TheEpic0ne/HelpDatblockCom/docs/datearth.md

 ### Sieging

 As a king or general, place a coloured banner in the wilderness close to a town to initiate a siege.
 Starting a siege will cost the attacking nation $1500.
 This money will be recovered by the siege winner.

+New towns are immune from sieging for 7 days.
+A town recently sieged is immune from sieging for the length of the previous siege times 2.5.

 #### Score

 The town under siege has a score shown in `/t` that will determine the siege winner.
 The attacker requires a positive score to win and the defender requires a negative score to win.
 A siege lasts 3 days and a timer is shown in `/t` for the town under siege.

 #### Occupying
 As an attacker or a defender with a military rank, occupy the wilderness area within 16 blocks of the siege banner to increase or decrease the score by 10 points every 30 seconds occupied.
+After 15 minutes while remaining in the siege zone, to resume scoring points, the player will need to exit then re-enter the siege zone.
 Allies with a military rank can contribute.

 #### Killing
 As an attacker or a defender with a military rank, kill enemy players within a 100 block radius of the siege banner to increase or decrease the score by 200 points.
 Allies with a military rank can contribute.

 #### Abandon attack
 As a king or general, place an all-white banner near the siege-attack-banner to abandon the attack.

 #### Surrender town
 As a mayor, place an all-white banner anywhere in the town to surrender.